manterys/FiniVin/README.md

-# FiniVin
+## FiniVin
+### Restaurant website template
-### HTML5 / CSS3 / TAILWIND
+**HTML5 / CSS3 / TAILWIND**

 ![CHEESE!](finivin.jpg)

-A website template for a restaurant, using a serif font.
-A multipage website with a Lightbox with a photo gallery and a Testimonial with opinions.
+Website template for a restaurant, using a serif font.
+Multipage website with Lightbox with a photo gallery and Testimonial with opinions.
 There is also a contact form that will send a message to your email.

 :poland:
 Szablon strony dla restauracji, z użyciem czcionki szerofywej.
 Strona typu multipage na której zamieszczony jest Lightbox z galerią zdjęć oraz Testimonial z opiniami.
 Znajdziemy tu również formularz kontaktowy, który wyśle wiadomość na Twojego emaila.